 Stages Actions Further actions if stages are missed 1 Parent or child indicate that EHE is likely to be pursued or is being seen as an option to a member of staff.
-If a letter is brought in immediately with no Refer the information to Mr Preece, Deputy Head Teacher immediately via email. warning - straight to Stage 3 Mr Preece initiates a new EHE record.
+If a letter is brought in immediately with Refer the information to Mr Preece, Deputy Head Teacher, immediately via email. no warning - straight to Stage 3 Mr Preece initiates a new EHE record.
 Even if the EHE does not go through, this will be stored on file and will count in the records.
 2 Parent or child is invited into school for a meeting with Mr Preece, Deputy Head Teacher and a Local Authority representative.
-If a letter is brought to the meeting - move to In the vast majority of cases, parents will immediately be informed that the school does not support EHE.
-The disadvantages and issues surrounding EHE are shared verbally.
-Stage 3 If parent/child do not attend a face-to-face meeting, this message may be shared over the phone.
+If a letter is brought to the meeting - In the vast majority of cases, parents will immediately be informed that the school does not support EHE.
+The disadvantages and issues surrounding EHE are shared verbally. move to Stage 3 If parent/child do not attend a face-to-face meeting, this message may be shared over the phone.
 The reasons for EHE is explored at this stage.
 The school will be proactive in attempting to resolve issues.
 3 Mr Preece, Deputy Head Teacher, will notify the LA that we have a potential EHE and that we are trying to address this and keep the child in school.
-If no further correspondence or contact from parent - This email is kept on file, along with any response received. move to Stage 4.
+If no further correspondence or contact from parent This email is kept on file, along with any response received. - move to Stage 4.
 Any advice from the LA is actioned by the school.
-If cooling off period agreed to, the Deputy Head Teacher will phone parents following that period to clarify their decision.
-4 If a parent remains adamant that they wish to remove their child and have put it in writing, a letter will be sent, confirming removal from roll.
+If cooling off period agreed to, Mr Preece will phone parents following that period to clarify their decision.
+4 If parent remains adamant that they wish to remove their child and have put it in writing, a letter will be sent confirming removal from roll.
 The letter will include details of how to re-apply for admission should they change their mind.
-The Deputy Head Teacher will send a copy of the minutes from the multi-agency meeting to the LA and confirm removal from school roll.
+Mr Preece will send the documentation to the LA and confirm removal from school roll.
 5 All paperwork and evidence is retained in the student's school file.
 NB - If a parent has sent in a EHE letter and will not engage in any of the school's meetings this will be evidenced via communication logs, emails and both letters will still be sent out.